Adrianalcr/Portifolio-Nextjs/README.md

 # <strong>About the project</strong>

-This is a template for initial configuration for projects based in Next Js.
+This is a <a href="https://github.com/renanlido/initial_template_next">template</a> for initial

+configuration for projects based in Next Js.

 A portfolio was created an React.js, Typescript, Next.js for study purposes.